gdobrilov/Taskeroni/README.md

   Launch the backend API on http://localhost:5001 (or the configured port in docker-compose.yml).
   Use PostgreSQL as the database for storing tasks.

-6. **The frontend will be accessible at http://localhost:3000.

-7. **To stop the containers, run:
+5. **TTo stop the containers, run:
   ```bash
   docker-compose down